vivekmathema/GCxGC-CRISP/README.md

 https://www.microsoft.com/en-us/download/confirmation.aspx?id=52685
 ~~~

+## ANACONDA ENVIRONMENT INSTALLATION

-## For creating Anaconda environment as OS independent version of CRIP, we currently recommend to use only CPU version.
+## For creating Anaconda environment as OS independent version of CRISP, we currently recommend to use only CPU version.
 The GPU version requires advance CUDA installation knowledge for Linux and may not be suitable for starters.
-We will be providing support for instalaltion in future as the project proceeds.
+We will be providing support for installtion in future as the project matures.

 For CPU Version of Anaconda environment of CRISP.
 Users may have to Tweak the installation versions if any repository needs were updated or conda channel changes.
 These commands will simply install conda version of the pip3 requirements to run CRISP.
 Maynot not be suitable for some version of Ubuntu OS